Parents GuideAdd to guide

 Violence & Gore

-- A man falls on the floor and is kicked repeatedly by three men until he pulls out a handgun and shoots one man in the chest (we see blood and matter on the walls), another man in the head (blood sprays) and the third man in the leg (blood pours from the wound); the shooter follows the wounded man out of the train and shoots him two more times until he is dead.
+- A man falls on the floor and is kicked repeatedly by three men until he pulls out a handgun and shoots one man twice in the chest (we see some blood spray on the walls), another man in the head, and the third man in the leg, before following him to shoot him another three times.

-- A woman is smothered to death with a pillow (out of frame).
-Very shocking.
+- Arthur's mother is smothered with a pillow (out of frame).

 - Two officers are beaten by a mob of rioters on the subway.

-- Near the end of the film, another vehicle crashes into a police car Arthur is in.
-The crash happens quickly and no blood is shown while it happens, but when Arthur is taken out of the car, his nose is bloody.
+- Near the end of the film, another vehicle crashes into the police car Arthur is in.
+The crash happens quickly; when Arthur is taken out of the car, his nose is bloody.
 The two officers in the front seats aren't moving (it's unclear if they are dead or just unconscious).

-- Arthur shoots Murray in the head during a live talk show, blood and brain matter sprays back onto a wall behind the victim (we also see blood on the wound and blood dripping from his head), people scream and run and the shooter shoots the man again in the chest.
+- Arthur shoots Murray twice during a live talk show, blood sprays onto a wall behind the victim; people scream and run.

 Frightening & Intense Scenes